Just released: How to raise venture capital in 2023

 Cyber Insurance is usually required to protect the information shared between you and the 3rd party.
 They want to make sure the company has the proper recourse to respond and mitigate a data breach efficiently.

-E&O Insurance protects the 3rd party in the event that there is a failure in the services or technology that you are providing.
+E&O Insurance, also called professional liability, protects the 3rd party in the event that there is a failure in the services or technology that you are providing.
 The policy will provide the company with a way to make a client whole after an error that results in a financial loss.
 Additionally, most policies include coverage for unintentional breach of contract.

 Property Insurance